 Simply and safely we can help correct your gummy smile with Botox® by reducing the muscles strong pull on the upper lip.
 To make a thin lip look fuller you may also wish to have some dermal filler treatment.

 Bruxism is a medical term that describes the act of grinding the teeth and clenching the jaw.
 Regular and persistent grinding of the teeth can result in an ache in the jaw, migraines, earache, disrupted sleep and can also contribute to the wearing down, darkening and breaking of the teeth.
 Most cases of Bruxism occur subconsciously during sleep.

 It is usually associated with contributing factors, such as stress or anxiety.
 Severe bruxists often have over-developed muscles giving them a swollen square like face.

 In fact, BOTOX is to be offered as a migraine treatment to people in the North-east.
 The NHS approved the use of Botox injections to treat chronic migraines in 2012 based on guidance published by the National Institute for Health and Clinical Excellence.

-And NHS Grampian is to offer the option of having the injections – more commonly used as a cosmetic procedure to battle wrinkles – for patients who suffer with “chronic” migraines
+And NHS Grampian is to offer the option of having the injections – more commonly used as a cosmetic procedure to battle wrinkles – for patients who suffer from “chronic” migraines

 We have successfully treated and provided tremendous relief from jaw soreness, headaches, and prevented severe tooth wear and loss associated with bruxism for many patients with a combination of Botox® and splint therapy.